 Welcome to Camp Kikthawenund and thank you for choosing us for your summer camp experience.
 We want to encourage parents to review this FAQ section, which we hope answers many questions about our camps and our commitment to safety.

-Camp is an amazing place where a child's imagination (and adventurous spirit) can come to life in a safe and fun environment.
 We provide the information below to answer your questions about our camp and to earn your complete confidence in our ability to provide an enriching camp experience for your family.
 If we are not able to answer your questions below or if you have any hesitations, please contact us at 317.813.7125.
 We want to do whatever we can to earn your trust and ensure your child does not miss out on the life-changing experience of camp.